gemini-hlsw/lucuma-tmp-api/docs/ObserveOdbInteraction.md

 }
 ```

 Notice that the `static` configuration is separated from the steps themselves and that the `acquisition` and `science` steps are segregated.
 Observe would start by executing the acquisition steps and once accomplished switch to the science steps.
 Within a sequence, the `nextAtom` (if any) is the one that Observe should execute while the `possibleFuture` shows what we expect to happen for the remainder of the sequence.
+Because the possible future is uncertain, after finishing the `nextAtom`, Observe would repeat the query to obtain the latest `nextAtom` and latest `possibleFuture`.
+This would continue until no `nextAtom` is forthcoming or until the observer decides to stop the observation.

 ## Starting a Visit